Key Stage 4 Overview

 - Forms of expression and ways of life – In this section students explore how Catholics and other Christians express their faith both in the Church and in their everyday lives.
 The main areas that are explored are the architecture, design and decoration of Catholic Churches, the internal features of the Catholic Church including sacred objects, statues and symbols.
 Students then explore how Catholics express their faith through religious art, the meaning and significance of drama and the use of traditional and contemporary styles of music in worship.

 - Arguments for the existence of God – In the first section of the Philosophy and Ethics paper students explore different arguments and theories for the existence of God.
 They start with revelation, visions and miracles as arguments to prove God’s existence that can be found both in the Bible and in modern day.
 These arguments are linked to religious experience and Catholic attitudes towards them.
 Students then explore biblical and philosophical arguments such as the Design Argument, the Cosmological Argument and complete this section with the problem of evil and suffering.

-In Year 11 students complete the third section of the GCSE which is the Study of Judaism.
-In this section students study what Jewish people believe and teach as well as how they practice their faith.
-When this section is completed, students then complete a revision section that is designed to go over all the content on the GCSE syllabus to consolidate their knowledge and understanding and prepare them for their GCSE.
+In Year 11, students complete the third section of the GCSE which is the Study of a second religion - Judaism.
+In this section students’ study what Jewish people believe and teach as well as how they practice their faith.
+When this section is completed, students then complete a revision schedule that is designed to revisit all the content on the GCSE syllabus to consolidate their knowledge and understanding and prepare them for their GCSE examinations.